Dhruvjalan/trex-runner/README.md

 Nothing much
 1. Either download the code, unzip it and run it in an IDE. or
-2. Click on the link (https://dhruvjalan.github.io/trex-runner/). get it from settings>
+1. Click on the link (https://dhruvjalan.github.io/trex-runner/). get it from settings > Pages > Click on the Link
+2. Play!